square/leakcanary/docs/fundamentals.md

 The foundation of LeakCanary is a library called LeakSentry.
 LeakSentry hooks into the Android lifecycle to automatically detect when activities and fragments are destroyed and should be garbage collected.
 These destroyed instances are passed to a `RefWatcher`, which holds weak references to them.
 You can also watch any instance that is no longer needed, e.g. a detached view, a destroyed presenter, etc.

-If the weak references aren't cleared after waiting 5 seconds and running the GC, the watched instances are considered *retained*, and potentially leaking.
+If the weak references aren't cleared after waiting 5 seconds and running the garbage collector, the watched instances are considered *retained*, and potentially leaking.

 ### Dumping the heap